Install: Raspberry Pi

-The LaserWeb4 frontend is very feature-rich and quite heavy and will not run smoothly on the Rasbian Desktop, but you can run the server part on a Raspberry Pi and connect from a PC on the network.
+Hint: The LaserWeb4 frontend is very feature-rich and quite heavy and might not run smoothly on the Rasbian Desktop, but you can run the server part on a Raspberry Pi and connect from a PC on the network.

 Install the server